 14 Surprising Facts About Aaron Burr

-It’s fair to say that no Founding Father has attracted more scorn than Aaron Burr, the tragic antagonist of a certain Broadway smash hit.
-Born on this date in 1756, Burr is mainly remembered for two things: killing Alexander Hamilton in a duel and later getting himself tried for treason under President Jefferson.
-Less attention is paid to Burr’s other major accomplishments.
-Did you know, for example, that he basically invented modern campaign organizing?
-Or that he helped Tennessee join the union?
-Or that he had a remarkably progressive outlook on women’s rights for a man of his time?
-If you love the Hamilton musical, these 14 facts should give you a whole new outlook on the show’s most compelling character.
+It’s fair to say that no Founding Father has attracted more scorn than Aaron Burr, the tragic antagonist of a certain Broadway smash hit musical.
+Born in 1756, Burr is mainly remembered for two things: killing Alexander Hamilton in a duel and later getting himself tried for treason under President Thomas Jefferson.
+Less attention is paid to Burr’s other major accomplishments: he basically invented modern campaign organizing, helped Tennessee join the union, and had a pretty progressive outlook on women’s rights.
+If you love Hamilton, these 14 facts should give you a new outlook on the show’s most compelling character.

-Burr was left an orphan at the age of 2.
-The toddler and his sister Sally (then nearly 4) were taken in by their maternal uncle, Timothy Edwards.
-For two years, the youngsters lived in Stockbridge, Massachusetts before they relocated with Edwards to Elizabethtown, New Jersey.
-An intelligent, precocious boy, Burr submitted an application to Princeton (then the College of New Jersey) when he was just 11 years old.
+Burr was left an orphan at 2 years old.
+He and his older sister Sally were taken in by their maternal uncle, Timothy Edwards.
+The children lived in Stockbridge, Massachusetts, for two years before they relocated with Edwards to Elizabethtown, New Jersey.
+Burr—an intelligent, precocious boy—submitted an application to Princeton (then the College of New Jersey) when he was 11 years old.
 An examiner barred his admission, but that didn’t stop Burr from reapplying two years later.
-This time, Burr—now 13—was accepted into the university, which his late father had presided over.
+This time, the now 13-year-old was accepted into the university, which his late father had presided over.
 Four years younger than most of his classmates, he earned the affectionate nickname “Little Burr,” a reference to both the teen’s age and his short stature.
 He graduated with distinction in 1772.

 Both of these guys would one day know how it felt to be the most notorious person in America.
-In 1775, Colonel Benedict Arnold led a contingent of patriot soldiers from Massachusetts to Quebec City by way of Maine.
-Altogether, some 1100 men made the journey; Burr was one of them.
-En route, the impressed colonel remarked that this future vice president was “a young gentleman of much life and activity [who] has acted with great spirit and resolution on our fatiguing march.”
-Fatiguing march, indeed: Arnold had severely underestimated the severity of the trek, and around 500 of his men had run off, died, or been captured by the time they reached their destination.
+In 1775, Colonel Benedict Arnold led a contingent of 1100 patriot soldiers from Massachusetts to Quebec City by way of Maine.
+Burr was one of them.
+En route, Arnold remarked that Burr was “a young gentleman of much life and activity [who] has acted with great spirit and resolution on our fatiguing march.”
+"Fatiguing" was putting it mildly: Arnold had underestimated the severity of the trek, and around 500 of his soldiers had run off, died, or been captured by the time they reached their destination.

-In 1776, Burr received an invitation to join Washington’s staff, and that June—after he returned from fighting in Quebec—he met the general in person to accept the position.
-But he wouldn’t retain it for long; not content to serve as “a practical clerk,” Burr began yearning for a job that would expose him to more combat action.
-Within a month, he requested and received a transfer to the staff of Major General Israel Putnam.
+In 1776, Burr received an invitation to join George Washington’s staff, and met the commander in chief of the Continental Army in person to accept the position.
+But he was not content to serve as “a practical clerk,” and he requested a transfer to the staff of Major General Israel Putnam.
 From there, the relationship between Burr and Washington cooled.
-In 1798, the Virginian threw some shade on his one-time staffer, saying, “By all that I have known and heard, [Burr] is a brave and able officer, but the question is whether he has not equal talents at intrigue?”
-The tension was two-sided: According to John Adams, Burr once privately remarked that “he despised Washington as a man of no talents and one who could not spell a sentence of common English.”
+In 1798, Washington threw some shade on his one-time staffer, saying, “By all that I have known and heard, [Burr] is a brave and able officer, but the question is whether he has not equal talents at intrigue?”
+The feeling was mutual.
+According to John Adams, Burr once privately remarked that “he despised Washington as a man of no talents and one who could not spell a sentence of common English.”

-Unlike most of his contemporaries, Burr had feminist leanings.
-On July 2, 1782, he married his first wife, Theodosia Prevost Bartow.
-The two had much in common, including a deep admiration for women’s rights essayist Mary Wollstonecraft.
-(In fact, they even hung her portrait on their mantle.)
+On July 2, 1782, Burr married his first wife, Theodosia Prevost Bartow.
+The two had much in common, including a deep admiration for feminist philosopher Mary Wollstonecraft.
+They even hung her portrait on their mantle.

-The mother of Frankenstein author Mary Shelley, Wollstonecraft's best-known writing is, by far, her 1792 manifesto A Vindication of the Rights of Woman.
-Considered a watershed document in the history of feminism, it passionately argued that members of both sexes deserve the same fundamental rights, and denounced the educational systems of its era for failing to provide women with the opportunities afforded to men.
-The Burrs loved it: In 1793, Aaron described Wollstonecraft’s essay as “a work of genius.”
-To his dismay, however, his peers seemed to overwhelmingly disregard the text.
+Wollstonecraft's best-known work is her 1792 manifesto A Vindication of the Rights of Woman.
+Considered a watershed document in the history of feminism, it argues that members of both sexes deserve the same fundamental rights, and denounces the educational systems of its era for failing to provide women with the opportunities afforded to men.
+In 1793, Burr described Wollstonecraft’s essay as “a work of genius,” but his peers seemed to disregard it.
 “Is it owing to ignorance or prejudice that I have not yet met a single person who had discovered or would allow the merit of this work?”
 Burr once asked.